for a healthy future

 - Services we coordinate or provide:

-"Friends Make a Difference" mentoring programs in a dozen area school
+- "Friends Make a Difference" mentoring programs in a dozen area schools

 Community Health Needs Assessments are detailed reports that shed light on the evolving health needs of the communities we serve and help us meet those needs going forward.
 It’s a process Fairview has undergone voluntarily every three years since 1995 - such assessments are now required by law under the Patient Protection and Affordable Care Act.
 If you'd like to see a summary of our findings, here’s a link to our report.